Naitreey/notes-and-knowledge/cs/scala/language.rst

     // definitions
   }

+- Traits are used to share interfaces and fields between classes.

 - Traits are types containing certain fields and methods.
 Multiple traits can be combined.

-- Traits can also have default implementations.
+Traits can also be defined as generic types.

-- Trait/Class can extend traits with the ``extends`` keyword and override an implementation with the ``override`` keyword.
+- Trait/Class can extend traits with the ``extends`` keyword and implement abstract methods or override the default implementation with the ``override`` keyword.

+- Class can be composed by traits as mixins, with ``with`` keyword.

+- Trait itself is abstract, therefore can not be instantiated.

+- Abstract methods of traits can have default implementations.

 runtime systems
 ===============